Software-Engineering-Jagiellonian/django-celery-frege/README.md

 ## Perequisites

-Docker & docker compose is required to be available on the host system.
+Docker & docker-compose is required to be available on the host system.

 ## Usage